 Diagnosis will require tests, which can include:

 Some veterinarians may recommend a wait and see approach if they suspect an infection.
 Once it has run its course, the swollen lymph nodes will eventually shrink back to their original size.
 This can take a few weeks to occur.
 If however, they remain swollen, it can point to a more serious underlying problem, namely cancer.
-If your cat has swollen lymph nodes, and infection or allergy have been ruled out, your veterinarian will need to run some diagnostic tests to look for cancer.

 - Fine needle aspiration – A small needle is inserted into the lymph node and a sample of material is removed and evaluated by a pathologist.